rubenwardy/minetest_modding_book/_en/players/hud.md

 Alignment is where the result of position and offset is on the element - for example, `{x = -1.0, y = 0.0}` will make the result of position and offset point to the left of the element's bounds.
-This is particularly useful when you want to make a text element left, center, or right justified.
+This is particularly useful when you want to make a text element aligned to the left, centre, or right.

 <figure>
     <img